Communications with Stakeholders after a Ransomware Attack

 If you suspect that you have lost control of your data, you must inform those whose data you have lost control of.
 They want to hear this information from YOU!
 Usually, you must inform three main groups of people, your customers, your staff, and your suppliers.
 The most sensitive data normally belongs to your customers and staff.
 To communicate a breach to your staff should be relatively easy as most organisations have several different channels for carrying this out, so this can be done relatively quickly.

 Customers are the ones who make the company money.
 Therefore, your purpose is to provide a great service to them, as they are vital to the company’s future, well-being, and existence.
 Your customers don’t want to hear about a data breach in your company from the media or a third party.
 It is imperative to inform those customers who have a major impact on the company and spend a significant amount of money.
 Another factor to remember is that you have a limited amount of time to contact and inform the customer before the information is leaked.
 All data breaches in the UK and Europe have to be reported to their relevant information commissioner within three days.
 Part of the report has to include how the company plan on informing those whose data has been lost.
 There is a very tight timeline starting from becoming aware of the breach and informing relevant customers.

-Develop a Customer Communications Plan
+Develop a Customer Communications Plan for ransomware attacks

 A comprehensive customer communications plan should already be developed, as there isn’t a lot of time after a data breach to develop one.
 The company must be able to execute their plan regardless of whether they have been locked out of their systems or if the files are encrypted.